-Altogether TOMRA has over 100,000 installations in over 80 markets worldwide and total revenues of more than 12 billion NOK.
+Altogether TOMRA has over 110,000 installations in over 100 markets worldwide and total revenues of 14.8 billion NOK.
 TOMRA's geographic footprint covers all continents, and the solutions supplied are increasingly relevant for serving sustainable societies.

 As a member of the United Nations Global Compact (UNGC), TOMRA is committed to implementing the principles of the UNGC through responsible business conduct and actively supports and promotes Human and Labor Rights through its operations and supply chains.